-The sprawling housing estates of west Dublin some with seventy per cent unemployment are among the most impoverished spots in Ireland.
+The sprawling housing estates of west Dublin, some with seventy per cent unemployment, are among the most impoverished spots in Ireland.

-The report identifies specific areas of social disadvantage in west County Dublin.
+The report identifies specific areas of social disadvantage in County Dublin.
 The worst pockets of deprivation are neighbourhoods within the housing estates of Tallaght, Clondalkin and Blanchardstown, where unemployment reaches seventy per cent, almost three times the county average.

 Dublin County Manager George Redmond does not accept that building large housing estates on the outskirts of the city was a mistake.
 He cites unemployment as the reason these areas are struggling,

-What has gone wrong is of course the lack of jobs, unemployment most of the problems are attributable to unemployment.
+Most of the problems are attributable to unemployment.